CSC207-UofT/plannr/phase2/design_document.md

   click run, your emulator will launch, but the app will not actually launch in the emulator.
 The emulator only provides contextual support to the tests, so it is an expected behaviour and is not a bug.

-#### Test Coverage
-* Entities are not tested, this is because Use Case tests already use the great majority of the methods of the entities so specific tests for entities would be redundant
-* Use Cases, Gateways are all tested with their respective tests in the program's Test Sources root directory

 ### Instructions for Use of Features